TheRealAnonymous008/quartz/content/index.md

 ---
 The purpose of this Library is to archive and share my Second Brain to others.
 These notes were primarily written *for me*, but I figured that others can use these notes as well. [^1]

 [^1]: If you see any formatting errors, please let me know.
-(Dataview tables are like that.
-I am awaiting a new push from quartz.)

 # Overview
 * I make notes on all things that I find interesting and that I have willingly committed to performing a deep dive on.
 * All notes on knowledge are based on ideas, not my own ideas.
 Sometimes I provide some explanations that can help make it more intuitive to understand.